opennnrl/Neural-Network-Scratch/README.md

 # MNIST Neural Network (Fully Connected Network)

 This repository contains an implementation of a fully connected neural network using NumPy, and OpenCV to classify MNIST handwritten digits.
 The model uses multiple hidden layers with ReLU activation and a final softmax output layer.
+I was trying to this code for checking FP16 stability of training.

 ## Features
 - Uses MNIST dataset with downsampled 8x8 images.